michaelfolz/LCD_Library/README.md

       0,3 = landscape rotations
       1,2 = potrait rotation

-      dont worry about sending a box that is 4000pixles wide, i my code rejects anything above the current resolution. without that the display would act up and display garbage
+      dont worry about sending a box that is 4000pixles wide, my code rejects anything above the current resolution. without that the display would act up and display garbage

 		LCD_SendPixel():